00:00

 Yudin Workshop: Excellent company with super high quality and fair prices.
 I have never found an instrument quite like this and to date this is the only company that was willing to do custom tuning on a tongue drum including over tones.

 Boz Digital Labs: Speaking of clippers, I own theirs.
-It's too processor heavy for real time work on my hamster wheel CPU but I DO use it to render projects as it has an 8x oversampling feature that ACTUALLY works.
+It's a great plugin.
+It's a little too processor heavy for my hamster wheel CPU though, so I never run it with over sampling active unless I'm rendering a project.
+The over sampling function goes up to 8x oversampling and it ACTUALLY works.
 Yes I tested it with a sine sweep to see if it really removed aliasing noise and it does.
+If you need a simple but nice clipper, maybe give this one a try.

 Waves: One more of those companies that obviously got bought out/taken over by some evil at some point.
 Their older plugins are generally good.
 I still use the L2 and linear active EQ some times.
 Their elements synth is fantastic and flow motion is surprisingly nice.
 I do not however like this company.
 They went full dark side and it is highly unlikely I will buy anything from them again.